dmitsf/GOT/example.md

 We will follow the steps below:

 0. Downloading and preparing the text collection and the taxonomy.
-1. Obtaining text-to-topic relevance matrix using Annotated Suffix Tree approach [].
+1. Obtaining text-to-topic relevance matrix using Annotated Suffix Tree approach.
-2. Obtaining fuzzy thematic clusters using FADDIS algorithm [].
+2. Obtaining fuzzy thematic clusters using FADDIS algorithm.
 3. Generalizing the clusters and visualizing them with the help of GoT.

 Let's start.